tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 When the model is used to manage a specific device, the 'lsps' list contains all TE LSP(s) that traverse the device (including ingressing, transiting and egressing the device).

-When the model is used to manage a TE controller, the 'lsps' list contains all TE LSP(s) that traverse all network devices (including ingressing, transiting and egressing the device) that the TE controller manages.
+When the model is used to manage a TE controller, the 'lsps' list contains the TE LSP(s) on devices managed by the controller that act as ingress, and may optionally include TE LSPs on devices managed by the controller that act as transit or egress role.

 ## Tree Diagram